royalaid/QIP-test/README.md

 ## Pages Required:
 1. **Homepage:**
-   - Overview of QIPs, recent proposals, and a guide on how to contribute.
+   - Overview of QCIs, recent ideas, and a guide on how to contribute.

 2. **All Proposals Page:**
    - A comprehensive list of proposals with filtering and sorting options.